toggledbits/Sonos-Vera/README.md

 ## User Support

 Support for this project is offered through the Vera Community Forums [Sonos category](https://community.getvera.com/c/plugins-and-plugin-development/sonos-plugin).
 Please post your questions/problems/suggestions there.

+## Donations

+Donations in support of this and other projects are greatly appreciated: https://www.toggledbits.com/donate

 ## License